galiprandi/react-tools/README.md

 ### Form component

-A component that wraps the `<form />` HTML tag and provides a simple way to create forms in your React application.
+A component that wraps the `form` HTML tag and provides a simple way to create forms in your React application.

 #### Adicional Props: